lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    *  one ID to identify the ACK message.

-   *  one ID to identify the Abort message as per Section 9.8.
+   *  one ID to identify the Abort message.

 # Note